abrasive/shairport/README.md

 ShairPort 2.0
 =============

-Shairport 2.0 is a pretty big rewrite of Shairport 1.0 by James Laird.

-It is very experimental, and only works with Linux and ALSA.
+Shairport 2.0 is a pretty substantial rewrite of Shairport 1.0 by James Laird.
+It is still very experimental, and only works with Linux and ALSA.

 Some of the support files, e.g. PKGBUILD and shairport.service files, are out of date.